nhistory/project-manage-app/README.md

 An application to manage clients and project data that can make CRUD functionality with simple web page.

 - Built backend with expressjs and handled by using graphQL.
 - Used graphiql for checking graphql schema on the browser.
+- Made cloud-based database by using mongodb atlas and controled with mongodb compass.

 ## Initialize application
 - initialize project: ```npm init -y``` -> ```package.json``` created